 The article How to know if the Auto Date table is adequate when using Power BI provides a look into the inner workings of how Microsoft Power BI handles dates and times.
-Power BI creates an internal date table for you, but it won’t always produce the filtering and grouping requirements that you need.
-When this happens, you can consider creating the date table yourself.
+It’s the quickest and easiest option because you do nothing at all.
+Although Power BI will create an internal date table for you, it won’t always produce the filtering and grouping requirements you need.
+When this happens, you can create the date table yourself.
 Having the skill to create your own is an advantage when you’re working with a complex dataset.

 In this tutorial, I’ll show you how to create a date table when the internal default table isn’t adequate using Data Analysis Expressions.
 If you’re not familiar with date tables, I recommend that you read the linked article above before you tackle creating a date table yourself.

-I’m using Microsoft Power BI Desktop on a Windows 10 64-bit system.
-Throughout the article, I will use the terms date table and facts table to describe the date table and data tables, respectively.
+I’m using Microsoft Power BI Desktop on a Windows 11 64-bit system.
+Throughout the article, I will use the terms date table and facts table to describe the date table and data tables, respectively, because the terms date and data are too similar and might be confused.

 You can download the Microsoft Power BI demo file for this tutorial.